Machine Learning for Optimal Parameter Prediction in Quantum Key Distribution: Background

 There is an increasing interest in the field in applying machine learning to improve the performance of quantum communication.
 For instance, there is recent literature that e.g. apply machine learning to continuous-variable (CV) QKD to improve the noise-filtering \cite{CVQKD1} and the prediction/compensation of intensity evolution of light over time \cite{CVQKD2}, respectively.

-In this work, we apply machine learning to predict the optimal intensity and probability parameters for QKD (based on given experimental parameters, such as channel loss, misalignment, dark count, and data size), and show that with a simple fully-connected neural network with two layers, we can very accurately and efficiently predict parameters that can achieve over 99.99\% the key rate.
+In this work, we apply machine learning to predict the optimal intensity and probability parameters for QKD (based on given experimental parameters, such as channel loss, misalignment, dark count, and data size), and show that with a simple fully-connected neural network with two layers, we can very accurately and efficiently predict parameters that can achieve over 95-99\% the key rate.

-We show that it's possible to use the neural network to pre-generate a ``look-up table" of the optimal parameter to all possible inputs, which can be used as a static database that hardly requires any computational power from the device.
-This enables potential new applications in free-space or portable QKD devices, such as on a satellite\cite{freespace_satellite1}, drone \cite{freespace_drone}, or handheld \cite{freespace_handheld} QKD system, where power consumption of devices is a crucial factor and computational power is severely limited, so that traditional CPU-intensive optimization approaches based on local or global search is infeasible.
-Additionally, we point out that the neural network could also potentially be directly deployed onto low-power real-time devices that are equipped with neural processing units (but have relatively weaker CPUs), to facilitate parameter optimization in real time.
+Our work demonstrates the feasibility of deploying neural networks on actual low-power devices, to make them perform fast QKD parameter optimization in real time, with up to 2-3 orders of magnitudes higher speed.
+This enables potential new applications in free-space or portable QKD devices, such as on a satellite\cite{freespace_satellite1}, drone \cite{freespace_drone}, or handheld \cite{freespace_handheld} QKD system, where power consumption of devices is a crucial factor and computational power is severely limited, and traditional CPU-intensive optimization approaches based on local or global search is infeasible.

+Additionally, we point out that with the higher optimization speed, we can also enable applications in a large-scale quantum internet-of-things (IoT) where many small devices can be interconnected (thus generating a large number of connections), and now with neural networks, even low-power devices such as a mobile phone will be able to optimize the parameters for hundreds of users in real-time.

+Our paper is organized as follows: In Section II we will describe how we can formulate parameter optimization as a function that can be approximated by a neural network.
+We then describe the structure of the neural network we use, and how we train it such that it learns to predict optimal parameters.
+In Section III we test our neural network approach with three example protocols, and show that neural networks can accurately predict parameters, which can be used to obtain near-optimal secure key rate for the protocols.
+In Section IV we describe two important use cases for our method: enabling real-time parameter optimization on low-power and low-latency portable devices, and paving the road for large-scale quantum networks.
+We conclude our paper in Section V.